stefankeys/OtakingHugo/content/diary/2022/april.md

 ## Kokoro - A desire for others to confide in me

-I am slowly going through the Kokoro by Natsume Soseki audiobook and there is one section where the protagonist complains that once a friendship has been estabilished on an intellectual footing then it becomes very hard to talk about personal matters with them.
+I am slowly going through the Kokoro by Natsume Soseki audiobook and there is one section where the protypeonist complains that once a friendship has been estabilished on an intellectual footing then it becomes very hard to talk about personal matters with them.
 This bothered me very much when I was younger and first read this book but now that I have no desire to awkwardly get personal with my friends, I find that it doesn't really bother me.

 I remember when I was younger I very much desired that at least one friend of mine would "let me in" on their deepest desires and self, because I believed that true friendship meant showing that level of trust.
 I was dissapointed when revealing part of my desires led to teasing, it felt like I was not taken seriously.
 No doubt I was affected by the portrayal of friendship in anime, manga and novels and fooled into thinking that people were a lot more interesting than they actually are.